JimDesu/basis-lang/spec.md

 - **Restriction G — No fexpr written to defining-frame writeable parameters.** A fexpr cannot be assigned to any productive or reference parameter of `D` itself. *Rationale:* a productive or reference parameter of `D` is `D`'s caller's slot (per the frame-ownership lens, §1.5); writing a fexpr to such a parameter would expose the fexpr to `D`'s caller, violating the `D`-ceiling.
 The fexpr is `D`-bounded — passed down-stack only, never assigned up-stack directly or transitively.

+**Transitive application to fexpr-relevance-tainted values.** The seven restrictions apply not only to values of fexpr type but also to **fexpr-relevance-tainted** values — values that have inherited a `D`-ceiling constraint via the fexpr-tainting discipline of §6.15.
+The principal case is a command-reference value that binds a fexpr-typed argument (§8.12): the resulting `:<...>` value is tainted and carries the bound fexpr's `D`-ceiling.
+Such a tainted command-reference is, for the purposes of the seven restrictions, treated as if it were a fexpr-typed value — it cannot be a productive or reference parameter (A), cannot be pointed to (B), cannot appear in an object field, record field, or variant candidate (C), cannot be bare-identifier-copied (D), cannot be captured by a lambda (E), cannot be a constructor's productive output (F), and cannot be written to a writeable parameter of its `D` (G).
+Any operation that would be illegal for a fexpr-typed value is equally illegal for a fexpr-relevance-tainted value of any underlying type.

 The seven restrictions are jointly necessary for fexpr ceiling-tracking to be sound under static analysis.
 Each restriction closes a channel by which a fexpr could escape `D`; absent any one of them, the soundness argument requires per-channel reasoning that the language declines to undertake.
-The collected restrictions are conservative — some channels closed by them might admit a more nuanced rule under additional analysis machinery (the §6.15 fexpr-tainting axis is one such direction, applied selectively in §8.12 to admit command-reference fexpr-typed bindings) — but the v1 stance is the conservative form.
+The collected restrictions are conservative — some channels closed by them might admit a more nuanced rule under additional analysis machinery (the §6.15 fexpr-tainting axis is one such direction, applied selectively in §8.12 to admit command-reference fexpr-typed bindings).
 ---

 ## 9. Classes, Instances, and Dispatch